jbloomlab/phydms/docs/phydms_prog.rst

     The headers must be unique strings that do **not** contain any of the following: spaces, commas, colons, semicolons, parentheses, square brackets, and single or double quotes.

    tree
-    This argument specifies the fixed tree topology (if **not** using ``--infertreetopology``) or an initial topology for further optimization. (if using ``--infertreetopology``).
+    This argument specifies the fixed tree topology (if **not** using ``--infertopology``) or an initial topology for further optimization. (if using ``--infertopology``).
 The possibilities are:

         * Specify a Newick file giving an existing tree (tip names must match sequence headers in ``alignment``).
+For instance, this might be a tree that you inferred using `codonPhyML`_.

         * Use *nj* to build a neighbor-joining tree from the nucleotide sequences using a crude identity model to compute distances.
-Trees built using this option will not be very good, so you are suggested to use this option only to get an initial tree for further optimization via ``--infertreetopology``.
+Trees built using this option will not be very good, so you are suggested to use this option only to get an initial tree for further optimization via ``--infertopology``.

         * Use *random* for a randomly chosen starting tree.
-If you use this option, you must also use ``--infertreetopology`` since a random tree makes no sense otherwise.
+If you use this option, you must also use ``--infertopology`` since a random tree makes no sense otherwise.

    model
     *YNGKP_M?* is a codon model from `Yang, Nielsen, Goldman, and Krabbe Pederson, Genetics, 155:431-449`_.
 The *?* indicates the model variant.
 Codon frequencies are set by *F3X4* (the product of nucleotide frequency parameters at each of the three positions; see ``--fitF3X4`` for how these 9 parameters are set).
 The transition-transversion ratio :math:`\kappa` is optimized by maximum likelihood.
 The nonsynonymous-synonymous ratio :math:`\omega` is set differently depending on the variant: